British PM Johnson demands more testing to defeat COVID-19 outbreak

 "Second, people need to know whether they haven't got it rather than isolating themselves at home for no reason, and that's very, very important above all for our NHS staff," he said.

-Ministers have suggested that shortages of necessary chemicals had been a factor, although the industry has said it necessary reagents are being manufactured and delivered to the NHS.
+Ministers have suggested that shortages of necessary chemicals had been a factor, although the industry has said the necessary reagents are being manufactured and delivered to the NHS.

-It has led to accusations that Britain, whose initial approach to the countering the virus abruptly changed after modelling showed a quarter of a million people in the United Kingdom could perish leading to more stringent measures, had been too slow to prepare for the outbreak.
+It has led to accusations that Britain, whose initial approach to the countering the virus abruptly changed after modelling showed a quarter of a million people in Britain could perish leading to more stringent measures, had been too slow to prepare for the outbreak.